Doctor of Ministry

 This area will focus on the disconnect and intersections between the development of Black theology, Reconciliation theology, and the African American church.
 Students will gain a deeper understanding of and critically evaluate African American subcultures: hip hop culture, Black film, urban popular culture, and video games, which directly affect the ability of the African American church to become more prolific missionally.
 Models of community development and transformation will be explored, dissected, and evaluated so that students develop a theology of culture within their respective contexts.

-Year 3: Contextualized Leadership and Organizational Development (Newark, NJ)
+Year 3: Contextualized Leadership and Organizational Development (Atlanta, GA)

 This area will focus on the development of priorities, rhythms, and strategies for the long-term health and fruitfulness of the African American pastor.
 This segment will also focus on contextualized approaches to church planting, congregational revitalization, developing the leaders around one, and creating a culture of reproduction.